yashkashyap2402/YASHKASHYAP_25B0314/README.md

-# RegimeShift
+# RegimeShift: Market Regime Detection and Dynamic Portfolio Allocation

+## Overview

-A quantitative finance project that uses a Hidden Markov Model (HMM) to detect hidden market regimes and dynamically allocate a portfolio across equities, gold, and bonds.
+RegimeShift is a quantitative finance project that uses a Hidden Markov Model (HMM) to identify hidden market regimes and dynamically adjust portfolio allocations across equities, gold, and bonds.
+The project aims to improve portfolio performance by adapting investment strategies to changing market conditions.

-## Project Objective
+## Project Objectives

-The objective of this project is to identify different market regimes (Bull, Bear, and Crisis) and adjust portfolio allocations based on the detected regime.
-The strategy is evaluated using walk-forward validation and compared against traditional benchmark portfolios.
+- Detect hidden market regimes using a Gaussian Hidden Markov Model.
+- Classify market conditions into Bull, Bear, and Crisis regimes.
+- Perform walk-forward validation to reduce look-ahead bias.
+- Dynamically allocate portfolio weights based on the detected regime.
+- Compare the strategy with traditional benchmark portfolios.

 ## Dataset

-Historical daily market data was collected using Yahoo Finance (`yfinance`).
+Historical daily market data was obtained using the `yfinance` library.

 Assets used:
 - NIFTY 50 (`^NSEI`)